Skip to main content

 Background

 The number and complexity of generation interconnections have increased during the energy transition.
 In an effort to ensure the adequate performance of generating systems and to ensure efficient design principles by utilising standards where possible, Western Power established Performance Standards in the WEM Rules.
 Western Power requires proponents to show compliance with these Technical Requirements, as well as other requirements - collectively referred to as "Generator Performance Standards (GPS)".
-This template includes a selection of tests to demonstrate compliance with these "Generator Performance Standards (GPS)".
+This template includes a selection of tests to demonstrate compliance with these "Generator Performance Standards".

 Configuration